kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Organisation manager](./img/user-role-3.png)

-    * **Full access**: The organisation manager have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, data upload, property upload, and species upload page.
-Organisation manager can access documentation site.
+    * **Full access**: The organisation manager has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, data upload, property upload, and species upload page.
+Organisation managers can access documentation site.

     * **Access with conditions**: The organisation manager can access the following pages with conditions.

-        1. **Organisation member page**: Can not add people to organisation.
+        1. **Organisation member page**: Cannot add people to organisation.

         2. **Explore page map tab**: Can see their organisation properties and information on the map.